 Scholarships & Grants

-UMD students can use Scholarship Universe to find internal and external scholarships and Maryland residents can also apply for Delegate Scholarships and Senatorial Scholarships through their local officials.
-We encourage students to begin their scholarship search at least a year in advance.
+UMD students can use Scholarship Universe to find internal and external scholarships, and Maryland residents can also apply for Delegate Scholarships and Senatorial Scholarships through their local officials.
+Scholarships and grants often require planning, so start searching at least a year in advance and dedicate regular time to applications.

 State Tuition Waivers

-Students who have experienced homelessness or have been in foster care may be eligible for state tuition waivers to reduce the cost of education.
+Undergraduate students who are Maryland residents and have experienced homelessness or have been in foster care may be eligible for state tuition waivers to reduce the cost of education.